bartonlp/slideshow/README.md

 don't like MS-Window, and I don't have MS-Windows.
 I have always hated that OS for what I think are very good reasons.

-I use Linux Mint which evolved from Ubuntu via Debian.
+I use Ubuntu Mate.
 I have not tested this package on any OS that has not evolved from Debian.

 ## Install